 Most events are held on DNR properties, city parks, and county parks.
 Many events take place at public waters including lakes, ponds, rivers, and streams – areas that participants can easily return to and enjoy again.

 Programs & Events

 - Learn to Fish Workshops

-Learn to Fish workshops are two to four-hour hands-on workshops where participants gain knowledge, skills, and the confidence needed to go fishing.
-Most workshops include a classroom portion and time to put new skills to the test.
+Participants in these hands-on workshops gain knowledge, skills, and the confidence needed to go fishing.
+Most workshops are 2-4 hours and include classroom and outdoor instruction and time to practice skills.
 Some workshops, like Learn to Fillet Fish, may take place in a setting without water.
 All workshops require pre-registration.
-Many of our workshops are free and provide the bait and equipment needed.
+Many of our workshops are free and provide bait and equipment.
 Fishing licenses are required for workshops not on Free Fishing Days.